StevenBlack/vocab/README.md

 ### chimera
 A mythological monster with the head of a lion, the body of a goat and the tail of a serpent.
-The word has come to connote any horrible fear or morbid terror.

 ### choplogic
 Faulty reasoning, often overly complicated and confusing.
-(Not Freddy Kruger's mental state.)

 ### chrysalis